 Mac Pro pricing and availability

-The Mac Pro starts at $5,999 and will be available to order in December.
-The Pro Display XDR starts at $4,999, again available to order next month.
-As was well publicised around the launch, the stand costs an extra $999 or it's $199 extra for a VESA mount.
+The Mac Pro starts at $5,999 and is now available to order.
+The Pro Display XDR starts at $4,999.
+As was well publicised around the launch, the stand costs an extra $999 or it's $199 extra for a VESA wall mount.

 The base-model boasts an 8-core 3.5GHz Intel Xeon processor, a Radeon Pro 580X GPU, 32GB of RAM and a 256GB SSD.
 You can customise almost every component, so there are stacks of possible prices.

-Like the new MacBook Pro 16-inch, the Mac Pro can have up to 8TB of storage on board.
+Like the MacBook Pro 16-inch, the Mac Pro can have up to 8TB of storage onboard.